openbikesensor/OpenBikeSensorFirmware/README.md

 * Compile and upload to your ESP32
 * Connect sensor

+Other IDEs that support the PlatformIO plugin like [CLion](https://www.jetbrains.com/de-de/clion/) can also be used.
 Alternatively you can also download the dependencies yourself and install it with the Arduino IDE.

 ### Dependencies